leportella/v4/content/en/posts/2021-08-21-ste-by-step-site-I.md

 Submodules are and awesome Git feature.
 They allow you to keep a Git repository as a subdirectory of another Git repository.
 This means that this folder will be linked with the original repository and you can tale advantage of all updates of the theme you chose!

-After running this command you will notice that there is a folder called PaperMod that contains everything we need for our website.
+After running this command you will notice that there is a folder called PaperMod that contains everything we need.

 ## Using a new theme

 What we need to do now is tell Hugo that this is the theme that we will use.
-In the `config.tmolyml` already have a couple of attributes, so can theme there.
-Feel free to change the title if you'll like :)
+In the `config.toml` already have a couple of attributes, so can theme there:

 ```bash
 baseURL = "http://example.org/"